Donike98/langraph-agent/README.md

-# LangGraph Documentation Agent
+# LangGraph Helper Agent

 Hey!
-This is a documentation agent I built to answer questions about LangGraph and LangChain.
+This is a helper agent I built to answer questions about LangGraph and LangChain.
 It's designed to give you quick, code-first answers without all the fluff you'd normally get from an LLM.

 <p align="center">
   <img src="architecture/arch.png" alt="Architecture Diagram" width="800">